-Many breakthrough technologies or products have been met with scepticism and laughter when they were launched.
+Many breakthrough technologies or products have been met with skepticism and laughter when they were launched.

 If you were born before the 1990s, chances are you had to laugh with yuppies talking loudly in their big, plastic phones on the train.
 Posers!
 Why would anybody need to be available all the time?
 Or you might remember the early stages of the Internet, when searching for almost everything was a nightmare and every website looked like it was made by a toddler in MS Paint.